minhwanoh/SimExm/README.md

 done
 `

-Make sure to indicate an accessible destination path for the images
+Make sure to indicate an writable destination path for the images.

 #### Compiling